 - 95% of users satisfied with their RACE interaction

 Please note: RACE is not a full consult service, virtual patient visit or an emergency video call.

-Available Monday to Friday, 0800-1700 for physicians and nurse practitioners only
+Available Monday to Friday, 0800-1700 for physicians, nurse practitioners, medical residents and midwives only

 Wilson, M., Mazowita, G., Ignaszewski, A., Levin, A., Barber, C., Thompson, D., Barr, S., Lear, S., & Levy, R. (2016).
 Family physician access to specialist advice by telephone: Reduction in unnecessary specialist consultations and emergency department visits.
 Canadian family Physician, 62(11), e668-e676.

 Canadian Nurses Association.
 (2013).
 The RACE to better primary health care.
 Leadership in primary health care: 2013 series.